 - 1. Engine or generator must be running, or plugged into shore power. - 2.
 Transmission must be in park or neutral (if applicable). - 3.
 Set the parking brake and level the unit. - Remove transit bars (if so equipped) if extending the room; install if retracting.

-- 5. Turn ON the on/off switch or key. - 6.
-Press and hold the OUT button (Fig 4).
+4. - 5.
+Turn ON the on/off switch or key. - 6.
+Press and hold the OUT button.
 To retract, press and hold the IN button.
-There will be a slight delay before the room begins moving. - The GREEN LED should be solid ON when room is in motion.

-- Release the OUT button when the room is fully extended or the IN button when fully retracted, and stops moving. - 9.
-Turn OFF the on/off switch or key.
+There will be a slight delay before the room begins moving. - Release the OUT button when the room is fully extended or the IN button when fully retracted, and stops moving. - Turn OFF the on/off switch or key.
+9.